Social Media

 • Yang Memorial Methodist Social Service – A Christian organisation on a mission to spread love and stewardship to those in need. www.yang.org.hk

-Specialised Schools For SEN Students In Hong Kong
+Specialised And Inclusive Schools For SEN Students In Hong Kong

 The Harbour School (THS) – Inclusive school with culturally, linguistically, neurologically and academically diverse students and teachers

 At The Harbour School, you don’t need to choose between an inclusive and caring school and one with academic rigour.
-The school has a personalised method of instruction and creates a motivational environment catering to students of varied abilities.
+The school has a personalised method of instruction and learning support for students of varied abilities.

-Link School – Newly-formed specialised SEN school with a background in educational inclusion
+Link School – Specialised SEN school with a background in educational inclusion

 Created by a visionary group of parents from the former Family Partners, this well-rounded school aims to strengthen the connection between teachers and parents in special needs education.
 The school prepares students not only to enter mainstream education but also to thrive in society.